wurbanski/contrail-infra-doc/source/rfc/metrics.rst

       buildset.periodic-nightly.contrail-analytics.contrail-vnc-build-containers-rhel7-ocata.1527522025.imagesize

 #.
-The metric gathering system (or the corresponding frontend) should allow to store the data (or transform and show)
+The metric gathering system (or the corresponding frontend) should allow to aggregate and filter stored data
-    in a way that allows aligning the start timestamps of jobs to allow further processing of the data e.g. computing average values.
+    per job/project/branch (e.g. average UT job disk usage for contrail-controller on branch 5.0).
+There should also be a frontend allowing to graph the stored metrics.

     Consider two test runs A and B (for a specific project) for which we gathered physical resources usage spread across 1000 points in time.
 A requirement would be to compute the average resource usage for the aligned